How do I sign up for ZeroEntropy and create an API key to start testing?

 - Visit

-- Verify your email if prompted to activate the account.
+- Verify your email address if prompted.

 - Visit